FrigadeHQ/remote-storage/packages/js-client/README.md

 <H3 align="center"><strong>remoteStorage</strong></H3>
-<div align="center">remoteStorage is a simple, open source library that combines the localStorage API with a single centralized location to store data.</div>
+<div align="center">remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across browsers and devices.</div>
 <br />
 <div align="center">
 <a href="https://frigade.com">Website</a>